HWS-DoubleClue/IAM-Password-Manager/README.md

 ## Auto GUI

 AutoGUI is a utility which can list, display, edit and deletes objects with only some lines of code.
-See more information at : TODO
+For more information on how to create a new GUI see the document 'documentation/DevelopmentModule.odt'.

 ## Auto Preferences